Howard W. Smith

 Howard Worth Smith (February 2, 1883 – October 3, 1976) was an American politician.
 A Democratic U.S. Representative from Virginia, he was a leader of the informal but powerful conservative coalition.

+Smith offered an amendment to insert "sex" after the word "religion" as a protected class of Title VII of the Civil Rights Act of 1964.
+The Congressional Record shows Smith made serious arguments, voicing concerns that white women would suffer greater discrimination without a protection for gender.
+Reformers, who knew Smith was hostile to civil rights for blacks, assumed that he was doing so to defeat the whole bill.

+The prohibition of sex discrimination was added on the floor by Smith.
+While Smith strongly opposed civil rights laws for blacks, he supported such laws for women.
+Smith's amendment passed by a vote of 168 to 133.

 Early life and education

 Howard Worth Smith was born in Broad Run, Virginia, on February 2, 1883.
 He attended public schools and graduated from Bethel Military Academy in Warrenton, Virginia during 1901.
 He took his LLB at the law department of the University of Virginia at Charlottesville in 1903.
 Smith was admitted to the bar in 1904 and practiced in Alexandria, Virginia.

-During World War I, he was assistant general counsel to the Federal Alien Property Custodian.
-From 1918 to 1922 he was Commonwealth's Attorney of Alexandria.
-He served as a judge from 1922 until 1930 (he was often referred to as "Judge Smith" even while in Congress), and also engaged in banking, farming, and dairying.
+During World War I, Smith was assistant general counsel to the Federal Alien Property Custodian.
+From 1918 to 1922 he was Commonwealth's Attorney for Alexandria.
+He served as judge of Alexandria's corporation court from 1922 to 1928.
+From 1928 to 1930, Smith served as judge of Virginia's sixteenth judicial circuit.
+Smith was often referred to as "Judge Smith" even while in Congress, and his additional ventures included banking, farming, and dairying.